EMI-Group/evox/docs/source/guide/basics/1-start.rst

 The ``monitor`` is the way to record these values in EvoX.

-First, import monitos and create a monitor
+First, import monitors and create a monitor

 .. code-block:: python

-    from evox.monitors import FitnessMonitor
+    from evox.monitors import StdSOMonitor
-    monitor = FitnessMonitor()
+    monitor = StdSOMonitor()

 Then set this monitor as the fitness transform for the pipeline